-That is, matters typically dealt with by a remuneration committee are within the responsibility of the full Board.
+That is, matters typically dealt with by a Remuneration Committee are within the responsibility of the full Board.
+The Board considers that no efficiencies or other benefits would be gained by establishing a separate Remuneration Committee.

 8.2.
-Remuneration Policy
+Remuneration Policies

-Details of the Company's remuneration policy are contained in the Remuneration Report within the Company's latest 2019 Annual Report.
+Details of the Company's remuneration related policies are contained in the Remuneration Report within the Company's latest 2023 Annual Report.

+8.3.
 Equity-Based Remuneration Scheme

-The Company does not have an Employee Share Option Plan (ESOP) and has not issued equity-based remuneration (including shares and options) to Directors or Senior Management.
+The Company does not have a securities incentive (or equivalent) plan and has not issued equity-based benefits (including shares and options) to Directors or Senior Management.

-If options are proposed to be issued to Directors, Senior Management or employees, the Company's policy is to require these option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
+If options are proposed to be issued to Directors, Senior Management or other personnel, the Company's policy is to require these option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
 Also, under the Company's Share Trading Policy, Director and employee option-holders may not:

-- (a) hedge or limit their exposure to risk in any unvested options in the Company; or - use any securities in the Company held by them as security for borrowing or other obligations (including a (b) margin lending facility) without the written consent of the 'Trading Officer'.
+- (a) hedge or limit their exposure to risk in any unvested options in the Company; or - (b) use any securities in the Company held by them as security for borrowing or other obligations (including a margin lending facility) without the written consent of the 'Trading Officer'.

-The Company's Share Trading Policy may be viewed and downloaded from the Company's website.
+The Company's Share Trading Policy may be viewed and downloaded from the Corporate Governance section of the Company's website.